 Usually the follow up reports after a local festival don’t include arrest reports, but for the second consecutive year, this has been the case in Monticello. (more…)

-Tomorrow is forecast to be Much Warmer than today.
-Scattered strong to severe thunderstorms.
+Tomorrow is forecast to be nearly the same temperature as today.
+Scattered thunderstorms possible.

 Chance of a Thunderstorm

-Cloudy in the morning.
-Scattered strong thunderstorms later in the day.
-High around 80F.
-Winds SW at 5 to 10 mph.
+Scattered showers and thunderstorms.
+High 86F.
+Winds S at 5 to 10 mph.
 Chance of rain 60%.

 Cash Saver Food Outlet